Computing Minimal Presentations and Bigraded Betti Numbers of 2-Parameter Persistent Homology: Introduction

-\paragraph{Outline} \cref{Sec:Preliminaries} introduces basic definitions and standard results used in the paper.
-In particular, \cref{Sec:MatRed} introduces the matrix reduction used in standard persistent homology computations; this matrix reduction serves as a primitive upon which the main algorithms of this paper build. \cref{Sec:RankComputationAtAllIndices} presents the bigraded reduction and its application to computing the kernel of a morphism of free bipersistence modules. \cref{Sec:Semi-Minimal_Pres} applies the ideas of \cref{Sec:RankComputationAtAllIndices} to the problem of computing a semi-minimal presentation. \cref{Sec:Minimizing_Pres} gives an algorithm for minimizing a semi-minimal presentation. \cref{Sec:Betti_from_Pres} gives an algorithm for directly computing the bigraded Betti numbers from a semi-minimal presentation, without minimizing. \cref{Sec:Experiments} reports the results of our computational experiments. \cref{Sec:Discussion} concludes the paper with a brief discussion of directions for future work.
+\cref{Sec:Preliminaries} introduces basic definitions and standard results used in the paper.
+In particular, \cref{Sec:MatRed} introduces the matrix reduction used in standard persistent homology computations; this matrix reduction serves as a primitive upon which the main algorithms of this paper build. \cref{Sec:RankComputationAtAllIndices} presents the bigraded reduction and its application to computing the kernel of a morphism of free bipersistence modules. \cref{Sec:Comparison} compares our algorithm for computing kernels to the classical approach via Schreyer's algorithm. \cref{Sec:Semi-Minimal_Pres} applies the ideas of \cref{Sec:RankComputationAtAllIndices} to the problem of computing a semi-minimal presentation. \cref{Sec:Minimizing_Pres} gives an algorithm for minimizing a semi-minimal presentation. \cref{Sec:Betti_from_Pres} gives an algorithm for directly computing the bigraded Betti numbers from a semi-minimal presentation, without minimizing. \cref{Sec:Experiments} reports the results of our computational experiments. \cref{Sec:Discussion} concludes the paper with a brief discussion of directions for future work.